Anomalous Cognition and the Search for Non-Human Intelligence

 At the same time, Nolan had shared the same slides with James Iandoli and he wrote an article that was released in conjunction with my own:

-Nolan’s studies have identified that some individuals with extraordinary cognitive abilities, often referred to as “experiencers”, show an the increased neural connectivity in the caudate nucleus region of the brain.
+Nolan’s studies have identified that some individuals with extraordinary cognitive abilities, often referred to as “experiencers”, show the increased neural connectivity in the caudate nucleus region of the brain.
 The enhanced connectivity is thought to facilitate processing of complex information and could indicate an evolutionary adaptation by the human species, making it a crucial area in understanding how anomalous cognition functions

 Nolan is also exploring the genetic underpinnings of these neural anomalies by comparing the brain structures of individuals with autism and schizophrenia to those with reported anomalous experiences.
 This comparative research aims to determine whether these conditions share common neural traits that could explain their unique cognitive capabilities.
 His studies hint that these brain anomalies might represent an evolutionary step in human cognition, enhancing specific cognitive functions that enable individuals to perceive and interpret information from deeper dimensions of reality.
 Tying back to the comments made by Corso.